Picture of electric vehicle on a long drive

 The Ford Mustang Mach-E offers a range of up to 300 miles, making it a strong contender in the EV market.
 Its combination of performance, style, and range makes it an excellent choice for both city driving and longer journeys.

-To put things into perspective, let's compare the range of these modern EVs with some traditional gasoline cars:
+To put things in perspective, here is the real-world range of these modern electric cars next to some traditional gasoline vehicles:

 Vehicle Range (miles) Refueling/Recharging Time